rferina/covid_machine_learning/README.md

 The data was split into 80% training and 20% testing data.
-TAPES embedding was used to embed the sequences.
+TAPE embedding was used to embed the sequences.
+TAPE consists of a set of semi-supervised learning tasks spread across different domains of protein biology.
+These pre-trained protein embeddings have proven useful for various protein-related machine learning tasks and are expected to improve results over a simple one-hot embedding.

 Preliminary results were generated with a test file of 1000 lines, due to runtime issues when attempting to run on the full file.
 The hyperparameters such as number of epochs, batch size, and learning rate were fine-tuned in order to increase accuracy of the model (which is indicated by a low mean squared error).